TugboatQA/docs/visual-diffs/index.md

 > If you're not running an `apache` service on your Preview, but you _are_
 > running `php`, set up Visual Diffs under the `php` service.

-## How to view visual diffs
+## How to view Visual Diffs

-To view visual diffs, you'll need to go to the Preview Dashboard.
+To view Visual Diffs, you'll need to go to the Preview Dashboard.

 1. Click into a Preview that has finished building;
 2. Scroll down past the Preview Log and you'll see the Visual Diffs pane;